neo4j/neo4j-dotnet-driver/Neo4j.Driver/Neo4j.Driver.TestKitBackend/README.md

 Where this README and testkit's own source disagree, testkit wins.

 This document is written to help you make a change: what file to add, which convention to follow, and what to check before calling it done.
-It explains the underlying design only as far as making a correct change requires; the rest lives in commit history and design discussion, not here.

 A legacy implementation of this backend exists at `Neo4j.Driver.Tests.TestBackend.Legacy`.
 It is retained only as a reference for prior behaviour, and should not be extended further.